 In addition, the preclinical and clinical trial requirements of the FDA, European Medicines Agency, or EMA, and other regulatory agencies and the criteria these regulators use to determine the safety and efficacy of a vaccine candidate are determined according to the type, complexity, novelty and intended use and market of the potential products.
-Approvals by the FDA and EMA for existing pneumococcal vaccines, such as Prevnar 13, Pneumovax 23, Prevnar 20 and Vaxneuvance, may not be indicative of what these regulators may require for approval of our vaccine candidates.
+Approvals by the FDA and EMA for existing pneumococcal vaccines, such as Prevnar 13, Pneumovax 23, Prevnar 20 and Vaxneuvance may not be indicative of what these regulators may require for approval of our vaccine candidates.
 For example, we expect to use opsonophagocytic activity, or OPA, titers as the primary immunogenicity surrogate endpoint for the VAX-24 program in adults because Prevnar 13 and Prevnar 20 were approved based on the establishment of non-inferiority of serotype-specific OPA responses relative to Pneumovax 23 and Prevnar 13 respectively; however, there can be no assurance that this streamlined non-inferiority approach will be sufficient for regulatory approval or that regulators will not require field efficacy trials.
-Furthermore, while there have been approvals granted for both pneumococcal conjugate vaccines and meningococcal conjugate vaccines based on surrogate immune endpoints rather than field efficacy studies, we will not be able to confirm this approach's applicability for our vaccine candidates and manufacturing processes may create further challenges in obtaining regulatory approval.
-The regulatory approval process for our novel vaccine candidates and manufacturing processes may create further challenges in obtaining regulatory approval.
-The regulatory agency may require for approval or what such regulatory agency approvals by any regulatory agency may not be indicative of what any other regulatory agency may require for approval or what such regulatory agencies may require for approval in connection with new vaccine candidates.
-Moreover, our vaccine candidates may not perform successfully in clinical trials.
+Furthermore, while there have been approvals granted for both pneumococcal conjugate vaccines and meningococcal conjugate vaccines based on surrogate immune endpoints rather than field efficacy studies, we will not be able to confirm this approach's applicability for our vaccines until we complete our Phase 2 clinical development program.
+Additionally, novel aspects of our vaccine candidates and manufacturing processes may create further challenges in obtaining regulatory approval.
+The regulatory approval process for our novel vaccine candidates can be more complex and consequently more expensive and take longer than for other, better known or extensively studied pharmaceutical or other vaccine candidates.
+More generally, approvals by any regulatory agency may not be indicative of what any other regulatory agency may require for approval or what such regulatory agencies may require for approval in connection with new vaccine candidates.

-Our vaccine candidates have never been tested in human subjects and are in early, preclinical stages of development and may fail in development or suffer delays that materially and adversely affect their commercial viability.
+Our vaccine candidates are in early stages of development and may fail in development or suffer delays that materially and adversely affect their commercial viability.
 If we are unable to complete development of or commercialize our vaccine candidates or experience significant delays in doing so, our business would be materially harmed.